oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/create-graph-from-sh-tables/create-graph-from-sh-tables.md

 ## Task 3: Select the Tables to Create the Graph From

 1. The following screenshot shows Graph Studio user interface with the menu, or navigation, icons on the left.
-They navigate to the Home, Models, Graphs, Notebooks, and Jobs pages respectively.
+They navigate to the Home, Models, Graphs, Notebooks, Templates, and Jobs pages respectively.

     ![Home page with content](./images/home-page.png "Graphs Page ")